halkoma/count/README.md

 # count.py
-Calculates how much each payee has paid from one or more Nordea .txt files.\
+Calculates how much each payee has paid from one or more Nordea .txt files.
-Prints the file name before results.\
+Prints the file name before results.

-Usage example:\
+Usage example:
-`./count.py test_data* >> results.txt`\
+`./count.py test_data* >> results.tt`
-Using this with test_data.txt and test_data2.txt, \
+Using this with test_data.txt and test_data2.txt,
-results.txt now contains\
+results.txt now contains
 ```
 ----------------------------
 TEST_DATA2